lindolan/introductionHtmlCssJs/README.md

 Hi guys!
-Clone this repository and do the exersices below.
+Clone this repository and do the exersices below after our code along.

 # Excersises: